higgi13425/rmrwr-book/_book/io02-getting-started.md

 The installation for Mac is very similar, but the windows look a bit different.
 If you are working with Windows, jump ahead at this point to Installing RStudio in section 2.7.
 At the Download Version page, you click on the Mac Download.
-You will then click on the link for R-N.N.N.pkg, and allow downloads from CRAN.
+You will then click on the link for the latest version of R, which will look something like R-N.N.N.pkg (recent versions have been something like R-4.1.2.pkg), and allow downloads from CRAN.

 ![install_path](images/installrpkgmac.png)